 Conundrum, the original end to the Ewing saga in Dallas (1991)…

-Reviewing the finale to the original TV series in a feature length double bill episode.
-J.R.
-Ewing is on the verge of suicide and invited to see what happened to his family if he hadn’t never been born, by a mysterious white tuxedo wearing stranger.
+A suicidal J.R.
+Ewing is invited to see what happened to his family if he hadn’t never been born by a mysterious stranger.

 All good things come to an end, a well-known phrase.
 But 10/10 not for the person experiencing the good thing.
 For me 1991 was a sad year for my telly viewing, as for the last 12 or so years – more than half of my life until then, I’d avidly sat watching the original TV Series of Dallas (1978-91).
 I’d cried at the weddings, been shocked at the cliffhangers and been baffled – but pleased – by the reason for Bobby’s return.

 So the final double bill episode, has a complete departure from the then plot.
 But with enough spoken references to the past episodes, for the hardened fans it’s more of a stand alone double bill.
 The opening credits had me hooked from the beginning with a few red herring cast members notably Sheree J Wilson (April) and Charlene Tilton (Lucy).
 Also included were those that I’d remembered being killed off earlier in the series or having left for the Ewing equivalent of Melbourne for Neighbours (1985-) characters.

 Dispirited he sits down alone by the pool, where minutes later he is joined by a mysterious man in a white tuxedo who confuses J.R. appearing on the Southfork balcony.
 This man Adam – played by Joel Grey – gives J.R. the chance of a lifetime to see how life would have been if J.R.
 Ewing hadn’t existed.
 So he takes J.R. on a journey of self discovery and what would have been, surprisingly knowing about audience familiar tales from J.R.’s past and stating this is due to his boss keeping tabs on him…